SachaaBoris/SachaaBoris.github.io/README.md

 ## Contact Me
 You can reach out to me on [LinkedIn](https://fr.linkedin.com/in/sacha-amrain-14b4205a) if you wish!
-You will also find my email as well as my full resume in this [Graphic Designer Portfolio](http://sachaa.free.fr/book/book.html)
+You will also find my email as well as my full resume in my [Graphic Designer Portfolio](http://sachaa.free.fr/book/book.html)